 Christmas is a time of fun and family, but it also generates a lot of waste!
 As part of their environmental campaign, children at St. Peter’s School have been thinking about how they can have a more eco-friendly Christmas, and we thought it would be good to share some of the ideas here.
 Thanks to Jemima Moore from the school for putting them together.

 Most wrapping paper can’t be recycled.
-Ideas for more eco wrapping are…
+Instead try some of the ideas below, or for more click here.

 Gift giving has become a large, and sometimes stressful, part of most people’s Christmas.
 We give stuff as a token of our affections, in the hope of bringing happiness and sometimes just out of duty.
 Our planet cannot sustain our current Christmas consumerism though, especially when a huge percentage of things we buy just end up in landfill.
 Research has shown that just 1% of the items we buy remain in use after six months.